jonnor/ESC-CNN-microcontroller/report/report.md

 Mel-spectrograms are used as the input feature.
-The most compact and most computationally efficient feature-set in use by existing methods was by LD-CNN, which used windows of 31 frames @ 22050 Hz (720 ms) with 60 mel-filter bands.
+The most compact and most computationally efficient feature-set in use by existing methods was by LD-CNN, which used windows of 31 frames @ 22050 Hz (720 ms) with 60 Mel-filter bands.
-This has achieved results near the state-of-art, so the same settings were used, however the delta mel-spectrograms were dropped to reduce RAM consumption.
+This has achieved results near the state-of-art, so the same overall settings were used.
+However, the delta mel-spectrograms were dropped to reduce RAM consumption.

 \begin{table}
 \centering